-Second, because by the time it's a high mandate, the production costs of synthetic kerosene will have come down enough to ensure competitiveness with fossil kerosene.
+Secondly, by the time the mandate is higher, the production costs of synthetic kerosene will have come down enough to ensure competitiveness with taxed fossil kerosene.

-10. Is e-kerosene just a solution for aviation?
+10. Are e-fuels only a solution for aviation?

-Yes, because it's far too inefficient for road and other non-aviation transportation modes and requires substantial renewable electricity.
+Yes, because it is far too inefficient for road and other non-aviation transportation modes and requires substantial renewable electricity.
 It should therefore be reserved for those transportation modes for which direct electrification and direct use of green hydrogen/ammonia are not (yet) a solution, such as planes.